 Double or Mason’s Scaffolding is commonly used for stone masonry.
 It is stronger than the brick layer’s scaffolding.
 In stone walls, it is hard to make holes in the wall to support putlogs.
-So, two rows of scaffolding are constructed to make it strong whereas in the brick layer’s scaffolding single row of the standard is fixed into the ground.
+So, two rows of the scaffold are constructed to make it strong whereas in the brick layer’s single row of the standard is fixed into the ground.

 To make it strong rakers and cross braces are provided.
-And there is no need to make any holes on the wall surface.
+And there is no need to make any holes in the wall surface.
 Therefore these are also called independent scaffolds.
-Sometimes raking shores are provided to prevent the slipping of scaffolding away from the wall.
+Sometimes raking shores are provided to prevent the slipping of scaffold away from the wall.